NBA Rumors: Nets Could Use Caris LeVert As Main Trade Chip To Acquire ‘Bankable Star Power,’ Per ‘ESPN’

 If they want to boost their chance of bringing home the Larry O’Brien Trophy next season, Zach Lowe of ESPN suggested that the Nets should seek more “bankable star power.”
 Though all the big names on the free agency market have already found a new home, there are still plenty of players who are expected to be moved before the 2020 February NBA trade deadline.
 Unlike most legitimate title contenders, the Nets have a plethora of trade assets to engage in a blockbuster deal and add another superstar on their roster.

-If he shows massive improvement with his performance in the 2019-20 NBA season, Lowe believes that the Nets could use Caris LeVert as the main trade chip to acquire “bankable star power.”
+If he shows improvement with his performance in the 2019-20 NBA season, Lowe believes that the Nets could use Caris LeVert as the main trade chip to acquire “bankable star power.”

 “Brooklyn is different.
 The Nets have a bundle of young players and a cupboard full of picks.
 Durant is recovering from an Achilles tear.
 Depending on your taste (and your proximity to Boston), Irving is something like the 15th-best player in the league — not on the “all-time” level, and a notch below both Clippers.
 The Nets might want more bankable star power.
 They could have two first-rounders in the 2020 draft.
 They just signed Caris LeVert to a three-year, $52 million extension that came in lower than most executives expected.
 If he improves, LeVert on that deal is a trade asset.”